 Inguistically speaking.
+Inguistically speaking.
 It has been worth it.
-Even a handful of words, chosen almost at randfun, is empow-ering, Russia, that mysterious and intimi-dating courty, became a frienditer place as it became less opaque.
-So have Turkey, Costa Rica, Ialy, Denmark, Moïceco and a dozen other contries where I opened my phrase book, tamped down my siyness and began, however haltingly, to speak.
+Even a handhi of words, chosen almost at random, is empow-ering, Russia, that mysterious and intimi-dating country, became a friendlier place as it became less opaque.
+So have Turkey, t Costa Rica, Italy, Denmark, Möroeco and a dozen other countries where I opened my haven however haltingly, to speak.